 Tabitha’s Way (Spanish Fork)

 Opportunities include stocking, assisting clients with food orders, cleaning and sorting.
 If your offense was considered violent, sexual in nature or theft related, you may NOT complete hours at this location.
-Contact info@tabithasway.org or call 801-709-8573 or email Yojana at yojana@tabithasway.org
+Email Yojana at yojana@tabithasway.org for more information.

-Tabitha’s Way (American Fork)
+Tabitha’s Way (American Fork

 Opportunities include stocking, assisting clients with food orders, cleaning and sorting.
 If your offense was considered violent, sexual in nature or theft related, you may NOT complete hours at this location.
 Contact infonorth@tabithasway.org or 801-692-1881.